If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 "I know Barack is something special," Michelle said.
 "If I didn't, I wouldn't be here."
 (At the same time, she confessed in Becoming, "I said yes because I loved him and had faith in what he could do.
 I didn't really think he could win.")

 President Barack Obama was elected in 2008 on a wave of hope, optimism and a level of enthusiasm that hadn't been seen in generations.
-And once the brand of politics that his wife always had such disdain for throughout her life started to take their toll, it was the president's marriage that maintained the highest of approval ratings.
+And once the brand of politics that his wife always had such disdain for throughout her life started to take its toll, it was the president's marriage that maintained the highest of approval ratings.

 Which is just how they started.
 Though they probably don't miss the yellow Datsun.